Adventure into Fear (franchise): Development

 Loeb said in August that he saw the Hulu series as Marvel Television "arising again" after the Netflix cancellations.
 He explained that discussions with Hulu regarding Ghost Rider had expanded to "three or four shows" that could be put together in a similar model to the Netflix series, and Marvel was now referring to these collectively as "Adventure into Fear".
 Loeb said this was not another name for "Marvel Horror" as Marvel was not interested in making horror series in the vein of the Saw franchise, instead wanting to focus on heroes who were feared by others.
 He added that further series under this banner beyond Ghost Rider and Helstrom were in development.
 At least two additional series were in development, with the plan to have the four series crossover in a Defenders-style event, with Lilith, Mother of All Demons serving as the antagonist.

 A month later, Hulu decided to no longer move forward with Ghost Rider due to creative differences, though Helstrom was still planned to go ahead.
 When production began on Helstrom in October, Loeb reiterated that it was just the first series of the "Adventure into Fear" franchise.
 However, Marvel Television was folded into Marvel Studios in December 2019 and stopped development on all new projects.
 Some Marvel Television executives moved to Marvel Studios to oversee the completion of Helstrom and other series that were already in production.
+By July 2020, "Marvel's" was removed from Helstrom's title to distance the Marvel brand from the series' horror-based content, not wanting viewers to "stumble upon the show while looking for something in the tone" of the Marvel Cinematic Universe films.
+The Marvel logo is also not featured before each episode as was the case with Marvel Television's other series, with showrunner Paul Zbyszewski saying this was "a way of telling the audience that this is something different" from the other Marvel series.